hclark2028-dev/technicalwriting.dev/embeddings/arithmetic/index.rst

 Experiments
 -----------

+The word2vec family of models could only generate single-word vectors.
+I.e. each vector represented a single word.
+Nowadays, embedding models support any length of text input, up to the model's maximum input size.
+E.g. a vector might now represent a sentence, or paragraph, or even an entire document.

+In my experiments I'll be using `EmbeddingGemma`_.

 .. _arithmetic-domain:

 Same topic, different domain
 ============================

-Starting with the embedding for the full text of `Testing Your Database`_ from the Supabase docs, if I subtract the embedding for the word ``supabase``, and then add the embedding for the word ``angular``, the resultant embedding should be close to the concept of "testing in Angular".
+Starting with the vector for the full text of `Testing Your Database`_ from the Supabase docs, if I subtract the vector for the word ``supabase``, and then add the vector for the word ``angular``, the resultant vector should be close to the concept of "testing in Angular".

 .. _arithmetic-topic: